nintervik/vmWalkingKit/README.md

 **Side note 2:** please do not delete any of the files that come with the release as they might be crucial in order to run the tool.

+**Side note 3:** for a cleaner view, you can hide the grid by going to Show->Grid or by clicking on the grid icon.

 # How to use the tool

 The tool is divided into three parts: